filgf/grow3.js/website/learn.md

     });

 Whenever the rule `seg()` is triggered one of its three implementations is randomly selected (with equal probability).
-This realizes a simple form of polymorphism and introduces larger scale randomness into the constructed structures.
+This realizes a simple form of polymorphism and introduces larger scale randomness for the constructed structures.

 ### Built-in Rules